 This is the stage of the conversion where you pitch in for promoting your actual product or your core product.
 Do not directly ask the customer to upgrade or buy the product, if the trip wire you have provided is the basic package of your actual product, engage the customer in a conversation and take feedback, ask for their experience on the product and then proceed with your offer for the main product by providing the additional features.

 Since you have already spoken to the customer before, you will not find it hard to convince them to purchase the main product.
 Take into note that the price of the core product will always be 10 times more than tripwire on an average.

 If you have around 20 visitors who have purchased the tripwire, there are chances that at least 6–8 customers will upgrade to your core product.
-The idea of web conversion is to sell your core product and not the tripwire.
+The idea of Callback Software is to sell your core product and not the tripwire.

 If you think that selling your main product is all you need, You will have to think again.